DNSCrypt/dnscrypt-server-docker/README.md

 Download, create and initialize the container, once and for all:

     $ docker run --name=dnscrypt-server -p 443:443/udp -p 443:443/tcp --net=host \
-        jedisct1/unbound-dnscrypt-server init -N example.com
+        jedisct1/unbound-dnscrypt-server init -N example.com -L 192.168.1.1:443

 This will only accept connections via DNSCrypt on the standard port (443).
+Replace `192.168.1.1` with the actual external IP address (not the internal Docker one) clients will connect to.

 `--net=host` provides the best network performance, but may have to be removed on some shared containers hosting services.